gaia-pipeline/docs/content/tutorials/kube-vault-deploy/create-pipeline.md

 ---
-title: "1 - Create Pipeline"
+title: "2 - Create Pipeline"
-description: "Create Pipeline written in Go"
+description: "Create Gaia Pipeline in Go"
 weight: 20
 ---

-## Create a Pipeline in Go
+## Create Gaia Pipeline in Go

 Run the following command in your terminal to get the pipeline code: